D-Von Dudley: Return to the independent circuit (2013–2016)

-Return to WWE (2015–2023)
+Return to WWE (2015–2023; 2024)

 Dudley Boyz reunion (2015–2016)

-On the August 24, 2015, episode of Raw, he and Bubba Ray Dudley made a surprise return to the WWE, reviving their Dudley Boyz tag team persona.
-They attacked the WWE Tag Team Champions, The New Day, and gave a 3D through a table on Xavier Woods.
-On the August 27 episode of Smackdown, they defeated The Ascension and after the match they put Viktor through a table.
+On the August 24, 2015, episode of Raw, D-Von and Bubba Ray made a surprise return to the WWE, reviving their Dudley Boyz tag team persona.
+They attacked WWE Tag Team Champions The New Day, and gave a 3D through a table on Xavier Woods.
+On the August 27 episode of SmackDown, they defeated The Ascension and after the match they put Viktor through a table.
 On the August 31 episode of Raw, they defeated The New Day.
-After the match they attempted to put Big E through a table with a 3D, but Kofi Kingston and Xavier Woods saved him.
-On the September 17 episode of SmackDown, D-Von quickly defeated Kofi Kingston in his first singles match in WWE since 2004, after a distraction by Woods.
-At both Night of Champions, and Live from Madison Square Garden, the Dudleyz challenged The New Day for the WWE Tag Team Championship, but would win both matches by disqualification, which allowed The New Day to retain their titles.
+After the match they attempted to put Big E through a table with a 3D, but Kofi Kingston and Woods saved him.
+On the September 17 episode of SmackDown, D-Von quickly defeated Kingston in his first singles match in WWE since 2004, after a distraction by Woods.
+At both Night of Champions, and Live from Madison Square Garden, the Dudley Boyz challenged The New Day for the WWE Tag Team Championship, but would win both matches by disqualification, which allowed The New Day to retain their titles.
 At Hell in a Cell, the Dudley Boyz would challenge for the titles again, where they would lose to The New Day.
 At Survivor Series, the Dudley Boyz would team with Goldust, Neville and Titus O'Neil to defeat Stardust, The Ascension, The Miz and Bo Dallas in a 5-on-5 Traditional Survivor Series Elimination Tag Team Match.

 In December, the Dudley Boyz began a feud with The Wyatt Family, and later aligned themselves with the returning Tommy Dreamer and Rhyno in the feud, known as The ECW Originals.
 At TLC: Tables, Ladders and Chairs, The Wyatt Family defeated The ECW Originals in an 8-Man Elimination Tables Match.
 At the 2016 Royal Rumble kickoff, the Dudley Boyz, Mark Henry and Jack Swagger, The Ascension and Darren Young and Damien Sandow competed in a Fatal 4-Way Tag Team Match to qualify for the Royal Rumble match itself, in a losing effort.